Index

 preset CMake preset to use for configuration.
 Passed as --preset <?> during the configuration phase. string none

 build_presets CMake presets to use for building.
-Passed as --preset <?> during the build phase, once for each preset. list preset
+Passed as --preset <?> during the build phase, once for each preset. list none

 generator CMake generator to use, passed to the configuration step, as -G <?>.
 If Ninja is used, and if it is not available in the system PATH, it will be installed automatically as a build dependency.